 Mackay Whale Watching

 Photography Workshops - Rolf Hicker

-Northern Vancouver Island is a photography paradise - join local photographer Rolf Hicker on a photography tour to a few of his favourite haunts departing from Port McNeill!.
+Northern Vancouver Island is a photography paradise - join local photographer Rolf Hicker on a photography tour.

 As well as superb wilderness scenery, Northern Vancouver Island is also known for its legendary fishing in the many surrounding rivers and inlets.
 To get the edge on the fish, there are fishing charters and guides available who can take you to the best fishing locations in the area.